QINQINKONG/PyWBGT/README.md

 ****
 ### How to use the Jupyte notebooks
-By launching the Binder projected created for this repository, users will be able to run the Jupyter notebooks without installing any package by thenselves.
+By launching the Binder projects created for this repository, users will be able to run the Jupyter Notebooks without installing any package by themselves.
 If users want to run the notebooks or use our code in their personal environment, they can either place the ```.so``` shared object file under their personal directory, or compile the code using setup tools (to get the shared object file) by themselves.
 The following command can be used for compiling Cython source file:
-- for Intel compiler: `LDSHARED="icc -shared" CC=icc python setupWBGT.py develop`; `LDSHARED="icc -shared" CC=icc python setupcoszenith.py develop`
+- for Intel compiler:
+  - `LDSHARED="icc -shared" CC=icc python setupWBGT.py develop`;
+  - `LDSHARED="icc -shared" CC=icc python setupcoszenith.py develop`
-- for gcc compiler: `python setupWBGT.py build_ext --inplace`; `python setupcoszenith.py build_ext --inplace`
+- for gcc compiler:
+  - `python setupWBGT.py build_ext --inplace`;
+  - `python setupcoszenith.py build_ext --inplace`

 ****
 ### References